We like the simplicity of selecting an Internet plan with Spectrum—there are just three plans, and all of them are fast.

 For the best results, we recommend using a wired connection to your internet (with an Ethernet cable).
 Then try it on your WiFi.
 If there’s a big difference, you might have problems with your router/modem.

 If you aren’t getting the speed you need, try resetting your modem.
 If that doesn’t work, you can contact Spectrum about it.
 And if you still can’t get the speeds you need, it’s easy to cancel Spectrum and switch to another provider since Spectrum doesn’t have contracts.
 But keep in mind that a new provider will probably charge an installation fee, though, and may require a contract.

-Does Spectrum offer cable TV without a contract?
+Does Spectrum offer cable TV with no contract?

-Yes, Spectrum offers contract-free cable TV service.
+Yes, Spectrum offers no contract cable TV service.
 Spectrum TV packages range in price from $44.99 to $104.99 per month.
-Spectrum offers Double and Triple Play bundles with internet, mobile phone plans, and home phone (landline) service.
+Spectrum offers Double and Triple Play bundles with Internet, mobile phone plans, and home phone (landline) service.